Follow these tips to use guest posting for building your brand’s online profile

 I was researching about [Topic] this afternoon and stumbled upon your site [Website Name] – a great collection of high-quality articles.

-I am reaching out to you to contribute a high-quality post to your blog.
-Below are the topics, which I can write a well-researched post on:
+I am reaching out to contribute a high-quality post to your blog.
+Below are the topics, on which I can write a well-researched post:

 [Topic 1] [Topic 2] [Topic 3]

-Looking forward to hearing from you about one of the topics above and I’d be sending you the draft as soon as possible.
+Looking forward to hearing from you about one of the topics above, and sending you the drafts as soon as possible.

 Regards, [Your Name]

-As you can see, while it may seem complicated, guest posting is actually quite straightforward.
-With the tips above, you can build a guest posting strategy that will grow your audience and build your authority as a brand.
+As you can see, while it may seem complicated, guest posting is quite straightforward.
+With the tips above, you can build a guest posting strategy that grows your audience and builds authority for your brand.